Rounding towards zero

 nor rational numbers are approximated by floating-point numbers before

 rounding.
-Thus, the resulting integer may depend on the present value
+Thus, the resulting integer depends on the current

 The functions are sensitive to the environment variable

 Round the following symbolic expression representing a number:

 Rounding of expressions with symbolic identifiers produces unevaluated function calls:

 Rounding floating-point numbers of large absolute value is affected by internal non-significant digits:

 Note that only the first 10 decimal digits are "significant".
 Further digits are subject to round-off effects caused by the internal binary representation.
 These "insignificant" digits are part of the integer produced by rounding: